 - 33% actively research in stores to find out more about a potential purchase.

-One of the key takeaways from two of the studies is the impact personalization has on creating a positive customer in-store engagement.
-Examples of ways retailers can use personalization include delivering unique offers based on a consumer’s past purchases, using beacons to display product information about complimentary products, or making inventory information available enabling consumers to check if the product they intend to buy is in stock.
+One of the key takeaways from two of the studies is the impact offer personalization has on creating a positive customer in-store engagement.
+Examples of ways retailers can use personalization include delivering unique mobile offers based on a consumer’s past purchases, using beacons to display product information about complimentary products, or making inventory information available enabling consumers to check if the product they intend to buy is in stock.

 According to thinkwithgoogle.com, “Three out of four shoppers who find local information in search results helpful are more likely to visit stores.”